West Virginia University School of Medicine

 The West Virginia University School of Medicine is the professional school for studying medicine and other health professions at West Virginia University in Morgantown, West Virginia.
 The medical school was established in 1902 as the first such institution in West Virginia and remains one of only three medical schools in the state.
+The main campus in Morgantown is located in the WVU Health Sciences Center, a medical complex that is also home to the Schools of Dentistry, Nursing, Pharmacy, and Public Health.

+M.D.
+Program

-The school is organized into three campuses.
-The main campus in Morgantown is located in the WVU Health Sciences Center, a 2,000,000 sq.ft. medical complex that is also home to the Schools of Dentistry, Nursing, Pharmacy, and Public Health.
-All medical students spend their first two years before moving on to complete their clinical work during their final two years in the program.
-Students can complete their rotations at either the Morgantown campus, the Charleston Campus in the state capital of Charleston, or the Eastern Campus in Martinsburg.
+Around 115 students matriculate into the M.D. program every fall.
+All medical students spend their first two years at the main campus in Morgantown before moving on to complete their clinical work during their final two years in the program.
+Students can complete their rotations at either the Morgantown campus, the Charleston Campus, or the Eastern Campus.
 Students who remain in Morgantown will practice at J.W.
 Ruby Memorial Hospital, a 690-bed academic medical center and Level 1 Trauma Center.
 Charleston Campus is located at the Charleston Area Medical Center's Memorial Hospital campus.
 WVU's Eastern Campus provides a community-based, direct clinical experience and teaches students at the Berkeley Medical Center in Martinsburg and Jefferson Medical Center in Ranson.
 All hospitals are part of the WVU Medicine system.

-Graduate medical education
+As of 2025, the mean MCAT and undergraduate GPA for admitted students is 511 and 3.80, respectively.

 The WVU School of Medicine is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) and is a participating member of the National Resident Matching Program (NRMP).
 Fully accredited residencies, internships and fellowships at West Virginia University include: